eddycharly/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

+- `manage_storage_classes` - (Optional) - Bool - ManageStorageClasses specifies whether kOps should create and maintain a set of<br />StorageClasses, one of which it nominates as the default class for the cluster.
 - `multizone` - (Optional) - Bool - GCE cloud-config options.
 - `node_tags` - (Optional) - String
 - `node_instance_prefix` - (Optional) - String